We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The brain is the most complex organ in the human body.
 Many believe that a person only ever uses 10 percent of their brain.
 Is there any truth to this?

 A person’s brain determines how they experience the world around them.
-The brain weighs about 3 pounds and contains around 100 billion neurons — cells that carry information.
+The brain weighs about 3 pounds and contains around

 In this article, we explore how much of the brain a person uses.
 We also bust some widely held myths and reveal some interesting facts about the brain.

 According to a survey from 2013, around 65 percent of Americans believe that we only use 10 percent of our brain.

 But this is just a myth, according to an interview with neurologist Barry Gordon in Scientific American.
 He explained that the majority of the brain is almost always active.